{{ summaryTitle }}

 Scope

-The URL boundary where manifest behavior applies to the installed app.
+The URL boundary where the installed app experience applies.

 Display mode